 - They have been checked for compliance with World Athletics Rules

-- They are made available to all the other competitors until the end of the Final
+- They are made available to all the other competitors until the end of the competition

 If a personal implement cannot be accepted into the pool due to it not meeting the specifications or being unidentifiable, the relevant team will be notified through the TIC, with an explanation, and the implement will be returned.